ingenarel/smart-term.nvim/README.md

     closeOnExit = true, -- if true, close the pane when the command exists, heightPercentage = 70, --optional height percentage
     widthPercentage = 70, --optional width percentage
-    xOffset = -2, --optional for floating neovim panes X offset by chars yOffset = -2, --optional for floating neovim panes Y offset by chars stopVim = false, --optional if you want to stop nvim when the pane is running (works only for tmux and zellij) }
+    xOffset = -2, --optional for floating panes X offset by chars yOffset = -2, --optional for floating panes Y offset by chars stopVim = false, --optional if you want to stop nvim when the pane is running (works only for tmux and zellij) }
 ```